All API HubAll API Hub

 • Effect:

-• Accounts requiring check-in are prioritized regardless of their health status, making it convenient to complete daily check-ins all at once.
+• Accounts requiring check-in will be prioritized regardless of their health status, making it convenient to complete daily check-ins all at once.

 • Example Three: Balance-Driven

-• Rule order: User Custom Field Sort (Balance) → Health Status.
+• Rule order: User Custom Field Sorting (Balance) → Health Status.

 • Effect:

-• Accounts with the lowest balance are prioritized, allowing for timely detection of quotas that are about to run out;
+• Accounts with the lowest balance are prioritized, allowing timely detection of nearly depleted quotas;

 • While also combining with health status to ensure abnormal accounts are still highlighted.